Scope of the Journal

 - and book reviews.

 Research: Research articles are part of each special issue.
 They consist of original contributions featuring a specific topic related to urban planning and the built environment.
 Calls for papers for upcoming special issues are published regularly via TRIALOG information channels.
 Research articles should frame relevant research questions, clarify their theoretical/conceptual standpoint and methodology, summarize and discuss the results and draw conclusions.
 They are open to junior and senior academics as well as practitioners in the fields of urban and regional planning, architecture, sociology, geography, anthropology, urban economy as well as development cooperation.
 Contributions may include theoretical interventions, empirical analyses (incl. case studies and action-based research).
 They range between 4,000 and 5,000 words.
-The volume editors decide on the acceptance of research articles based on at least two peer reviews by colleagues with scientific expertise in the relevant field.
+The volume editors decide on the acceptance of research articles based on at least two double-blind peer reviews by colleagues with scientific expertise in the relevant field.

 Perspectives: Perspectives are part of each special issue and offer space for more personalised points of view and experiences related to the issue topic.
 They feature knowledge production from outside academia and invite practitioners, activists, and scholars to go beyond the classic research article format and to share content outside the box.
 Zooming in on the work, experience, and positioning of a single stakeholder, possible formats may include interviews with key stakeholders, essayist viewpoints, narrative biographies of persons of interest, as well as personal experience reports from the field.
 Perspectives should not exceed 4,000 words.
 They will be reviewed by the volume editors.